-It is easier to retain than attain new customers, but it is easier said than done.
+It is easier to maintain than attain new customers, but it is easier said than done.
 Customers are influenced by positive and negative influences while repurchasing from an OTA.
-Drivers of positive influence include –
+Drivers of positive impact include –

-1) Focusing on the overall experience – What is the one thing that is guaranteed to make a traveler irate?
+Focusing on the overall experience – What is the one thing that is guaranteed to make a traveller irate?
 It is an OTA that slaps one charge over the other at every turn.
 Want help with your baggage?
 Pay Re 500 extra.
 Want a porter?
 Pay extra.
-Traveling should be stress free.
+Travelling should be stress-free.
 It is supposed to be of quality time.
-All inclusive deals should be all inclusive.
+All inclusive deals should be all-inclusive.
 No extra payments or charges.

-2) Manage traveler anxiety when bad things happen – 24/7 Twitter Concierge.
+Manage traveller anxiety when bad things happen – 24/7 Twitter Concierge.
 Not far fetched at all.
-Five star hotels are training customer service reps on how to reply in 140 characters.
-24×7 helpline can go a long way in negating customer’s anxiety before, during and after the trip has taken place.
+Five-star hotels are training customer service reps on how to reply in 140 characters.
+The 24×7 helpline can go a long way in negating customer’s anxiety before, during and after the trip has taken place.

 The secret to building a great travel agency is quality customer engagement.
-And, in order to make this happen, all channels of communication have to be open 24×7.
-However, this is easier said than done, smaller agencies lack the funds or the technical know-how needed for a well rounded communication platform.
+And, to make this happen, all channels of communication have to be open 24×7.
+However, this is easier said than done, smaller agencies lack the funds or the technical know-how needed for an excellent communication platform.

-In this context, one can make a strong case for cloud based communication platforms.
-Unlike conventional telephony servers, that are costly and maintenance heavy, cloud based telephony platforms are affordable and maintenance free as they come on a managed services platform.
-Some come with their own CRM for recording customer details (name, telephone number, lead detail) which can be used for ready referencing purposes when the customer calls back on a later date.
+In this context, one can make a strong case for cloud-based communication platforms.
+Unlike conventional telephony servers, that are costly and maintenance heavy, cloud-based telephony platforms are affordable and maintenance free as they come on a managed services platform.
+Some come with their CRM for recording customer details (name, telephone number, first feature) which can be used for ready referencing purposes when the customer calls back on a later date.

-Better communications capability invariably leads to superior customer to business to customer engagement riding on hindrance free exchange of ideas and information.
-Dynamic call routing, off hours support, voicemail and callback service provides seamless communications capability to travel agencies.
+Better communications capability invariably leads to the superior customer to business to customer engagement riding on hindrance free exchange of ideas and information.
+Dynamic call routing, off hours, support, voicemail and callback service provides seamless communications capability to travel agencies.

-With large scale travel companies entering the lucrative market in India domestic companies will have to step up on their customer engagement efforts to stay competitive in the fast developing market.
-In a market segment where communication is the key, cloud telephony can play a major role in leveling the playing field between big biz and small biz providing Fortune 500 type communications to travel operators.
+With large scale travel companies entering the lucrative market in India, domestic companies will have to step up on their customer engagement efforts to stay competitive in the fast developing market.
+In a market segment where communication is the key, cloud telephony can play a significant role in levelling the playing field between big biz and small biz, providing Fortune 500 type communications to travel operators.